valir/kwallet-dmenu/README.md

 # kwallet-dmenu
 Use kwallet-query and this script to interface KWallet with I3 or other tiling WM via dmenu.

-## Purpose of this script
+## Purpose of these scripts
+This repo contains a couiple of scripts that leverage the kwallet-query tool and is mainly intended for the tiling window managers users.
+For instance I used these scripts with i3wm.

-This script uses kwallet-query tool and dmenu to enable quick querying of your main KDE wallet.
-If you're an I3WM user (or some other tiling WM) then you'll want to bind this script to a key and become able to get any of your passwords from the KDE wallet in a matter of a few keystrokes.
+The first script uses kwallet-query tool and dmenu to enable quick querying of your main KDE wallet.
+You'll want to bind this script to a key and become able to get any of your passwords from the KDE wallet in a matter of a few keystrokes.
 You'll no longer need KWalletManager5.
-Ok, you'll still need it when adding passwords, but you'll forget it when querying the wallet.
+Ok, you'll still need it when managing the passwords, but you'll forget it when querying the wallet.

+The second script uses zenity to prompt you for the entry name and user name, the it calls pwgen to generate a new password for you and finally it calls kwallet-query to write these values into a new kwallet entry.
+You'll want to bind this script to another key and become able to quickly define a new password in the clipboard when regsitering a new accound, for instance.

 ## Before installing
 Please ensure you have the kwallet-query tool present on your system and